 Optional Routine Requirements

-In optional routines judges look to make sure all of the requirements are fulfilled by skills the gymnast performed.
-For example, in Level 6 one of the Floor routine requirements is that a gymnast performs “1 salto or aerial element”.
-So the judge is going to look at her shorthand of the gymnast’s routine and make sure that she wrote down a skill that will fit that requirement, like a front tuck.
+In optional routines, judges look to make sure all of the requirements are fulfilled by skills the gymnast performed.
+For example, in Level 6 one of the Floor routine requirements is that a gymnast performs “1 salto or aerial element.”
+So the judge is going to look at their shorthand of the gymnast’s routine and make sure that they wrote down a skill that will fit that requirement, like a front tuck.
 A deduction is taken if a gymnast is missing one of these requirements:

 - If a special requirement is missing: .5